Sandra Stewart | April 10, 2020

 The upshot for PR

-When it comes to communications, the Brand Trust report underscores what we’ve been telling clients about addressing this crisis (and any other).
+When it comes to communications, the Brand Trust report underscores what we’ve been telling clients about addressing the COVID-19 crisis (and any other).

 Communicate frequently, with feeling and facts.
 Many leaders worry about communicating too much.
 That’s only a concern if you have nothing relevant to say.
 So by all means avoid sending messages that amount to “Hey, the coronavirus” (we’ve gotten quite a few of those).
 But people do want to know about concrete actions you’re taking that affect them and the community at large.
 Eighty-nine percent of survey respondents want companies to “keep the public fully informed regarding how the brand is supporting and protecting their employees and customers.”